-TunTrust requires all Validation Specialists to pass an examination provided by TunTrust on the information verification requirements outlined in this CP/CPS.
+TunTrust requires all Validation Specialists to pass an examination provided by TunTrust on the information verification requirements outlined in the CA/B Forum Baseline Requirements.

 5.3.4 RETRAINING FREQUENCY AND REQUIREMENTS

 All personnel in Trusted Role maintain skill levels consistent with TunTrust's training and performance programs.